 View of Quito and the Cotopaxi Volcano

 Welcome to Ecuador!
-The entire city of Quito is a UNESCO World Heritage Site.
-Standing at an altitude of 9,350 feet (2,850 m), it welcomes visitors with its picturesque plazas between mountain peaks.
+Standing at an altitude of 9,350 feet (2,850 m), the capital of Quito welcomes visitors with its picturesque plazas between mountain peaks.
 The city has an abundance of marketplaces, shamanistic healers, and fourth-generation hat makers, as well as a vibrant and sophisticated culinary and nightlife scene.
-Spend your first day in the country exploring the capital and sampling Ecuadorian cuisine, then get some rest.
+Spend your first day in the country exploring the capital and sampling Ecuadorian cuisine, then get some rest in preparation for the week's adventures.

 Day 2: Take a Cooking Class, Discover Mitad del Mundo